- Kevin Greutert

 - Release Date

 Perhaps, two or three sequels from now, these movies will begin to lose money.
-Perhaps, but not likely.
+Maybe, but not likely.
 There’s enough profit earned from the previous five movies in this franchise to make another dozen or more Saws without losing money.
 And doubtless, the filmmakers intend to do just that.
 By now, you know if you want to watch Saw VI or not.
 But if even one of you reads this review and decides to avoid future sequels altogether, then I’ve done my job.
 I will continue to stomach them as part of my duties as a movie critic, but the rest of you have no reason to suffer.
 Save yourself.
 Avoid this crap.